Generic Name: sirolimus (sih RO lim us)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid exposure to sunlight or tanning beds.
-Sirolimus may increase your risk of skin cancer.
+Rapamune may increase your risk of skin cancer.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Avoid getting sirolimus oral liquid on your skin.
+Avoid getting Rapamune oral liquid on your skin.
 Wash the skin with soap and water if this happens.
-If this medicine gets into your eyes, rinse them with plain water.
+If Rapamune gets into your eyes, rinse them with plain water.

-Do not receive a "live" vaccine while using sirolimus.
+Do not receive a "live" vaccine while using Rapamune.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Get emergency medical help if you have signs of an allergic reaction: hives, rash, or peeling skin; wheezing, difficulty breathing, chest pain or tightness; feeling like you might pass out; swelling of your face, lips, tongue, or throat.